capteficens/captproject/Data_Engineering/gmail_api/README.md

 Exports:

-    authenticate_interactively()
-    save_credentials(creds)
-    credentials_from_token_file(token_path)

-Used for local/manual login with Gmail via browser (development/testing only).
-Production login is expected to be handled by the backend team.
+    authenticate_user_interactively()
+    load_user_credentials(user_email)

+- Handles per-user Gmail OAuth and token refresh
+- Stores tokens securely as: tokens/token_<email>.json

 ---

 ### Tester.py

 A sample standalone script to:
-- Authenticate via browser
+- Authenticate a new user or load an existing one
 - Fetch emails from the past 24 hours
-- Save them to emails_test_output.json
+- Save them to emails_test_output_<email>.json
+- Upload them to S3 for downstream use

 Usage: